Min Khayi

-He began his reign as a vassal of the Bengal Sultanate, and successfully unified the entire Arakan coastline (present-day Rakhine State) in 1437.
+He began his reign as a vassal of the Bengal Sultanate, and successfully unified the entire Arakan coastline (present-day Rakhine State in Myanmar (Burma)) in 1437.
 He then took full advantage of the political turmoil in Bengal by seizing Ramu, the southernmost territory of his erstwhile overlord, and raiding as far north as Chittagong.
 In 1455, his kingdom finally achieved recognition by Ava, which had long interfered in the affairs of Arakan, as a sovereign state.
-His 25-year reign brought much needed stability to the Arakan littoral, and prepared his nascent kingdom for future expansions by his successors.

 The earliest extant work of Arakanese literature in Burmese script, Rakhine Minthami Eigyin was composed during his reign in 1455.

 Early life

 Born in 1392, Khayi was a son of King Razathu II of Launggyet Kingdom, located in present-day northern Rakhine State.
 The small principality was a pawn caught between its larger neighbors of the Ava Kingdom and Hanthawaddy Pegu Kingdom, which were locked in a bitter Forty Years' War.
 Khayi was only about nine years old in 1401 when his father (r.
 1394–1395, 1397–1401), died.
 In November 1406, his half-brother King Saw Mon III was driven out by Avan troops led by Crown Prince Minye Kyawswa.
 His brother fled to Bengal but Khayi fled to Pegu (Bago).
 By then, he was known by his title Naranu (or Narathu in Burmese).

 At Pegu, King Razadarit agreed to place Khayi to the Launggyet throne as his vassal.
 Circa March 1408, a 5000-strong Hanthawaddy invaded Arakan, and successfully captured Launggyet.
 A 16-year-old Khayi was made a puppet king while the real power belonged to Pegu commander, Maung Khwin.
 But that arrangement was short-lived.
 Within months, Ava sent an army led by Thray Sithu of Myinsaing and drove out the Peguan troops.
 Khayi this time fled to the northernmost reaches of Arakan.

 For the next two decades, the prince led a quiet life at a village in North Arakan, and did not try to regain the Launggyet throne.
 He married a daughter of a local rich man and had a son named Saw San-Me.
 That changed in 1429 when his brother Saw Mon came back with an army from Bengal to retake his throne.
 En route to Launggyet, Saw Mon got into an argument with Gen. Wali Khan of Bengal, and was imprisoned by the general.
 The place Saw Mon was imprisoned happened to be near where Khayi had been living in exile, and Khayi broke his brother free.
 Saw Mon returned to Bengal and returned with another army supplied by the Sultan of Bengal Jalaluddin Muhammad Shah.
 After Saw Mon regained the Launggyet throne in April 1429, Khayi quickly proved his worth and became the heir-presumptive.
 He took more wives, including Saw Pa-Ba and Saw Pyinsa, both of Launggyet royalty.